 Lee Walton is an artist with an expanded practice that includes drawing, performance, and social practice.
 Walton’s experiential art works employ systems of rule, chance, and open collaboration.
 Lee works with museums, institutions, universities, and cities from around the world to develop participatory public events, workshops, exhibits, and educational programs.

-Walton is a Professor of Art at the UNC at Greensboro and Director of Interdisciplinary Art and Social Practice and Director of Graduate Program in Art.
-In 2016, he worked directly with Adam Carlin and Lawrence Jenkens to develop Greensboro Project Space (GPS) , a place that celebrates public life through art, culture, and education.
+Lee is a Professor of Art and Director of the Interdisciplinary Art and Social Practice Program in Art.
+In 2016, he worked directly with Adam Carlin and Lawrence Jenkens to develop Greensboro Project Space (GPS), a place that celebrates public life through art, culture, and education.

 If you want to learn more about his work, you can visit his website: http://www.leewalton.com